feroz-crash/house-price-prediction/README.md

 ## ⚠️ Limitations

 This model has boundaries worth stating honestly rather than hiding.
 The data covers a single market — Ames, Iowa, 2006–2010 — so coefficients learned here, especially neighborhood effects, won't transfer to other cities or time periods without retraining.
-Several LINE assumptions were only partially satisfied: mild heteroscedasticity and residual multicollinearity remain present even after regularization, so individual coefficients should be read as directional rather than precise.
-The model is also linear by construction — it cannot capture genuine non-linear interactions (a renovated kitchen mattering far more in an expensive neighborhood than a cheap one, for example) beyond the single interaction term (`Overall Score`) engineered in Phase 7.
+Two LINE assumptions failed formal statistical tests: residuals were not perfectly normal (Shapiro-Wilk p≈0, though this is a known large-sample artifact rather than a severe distortion) and showed mild heteroscedasticity (Breusch-Pagan p≈0), meaning prediction intervals are likely narrower than ideal for the most expensive homes.
+Multicollinearity, while substantially reduced by Ridge, was not eliminated at the raw feature level — 62 of 188 features still exceed VIF=10 — so individual coefficients should be read as directional rather than precise causal effects.
+The model is also linear by construction and cannot capture genuine non-linear interactions beyond the single interaction term (`Overall Score`) engineered in Phase 7.

 ---